ebkr/r2modmanPlus/README.md

 ### 3.0.17
 - Fixed a bug with window size persistence.
 - Hopefully fixed the path join on null error.

-### 3.0.16 (Bug fixes)
-- Profile code export host has changed.
-We'll see how reliable this one is in comparison.
-- Fixed a bug where saving a config file produced a new line at the end.
-- Window resize now persists between launches.
-- Config editor section title backgrounds aren't transparent anymore.
-- Error shown if code export fails.

 ## Regarding Auto Updating
 Updates in r2modman are now handled in the background.
 Leave the manager running for a minute or two, and you'll be notified that an update is ready to install.